NHS App Proxy Access - organise care for someone else

 View their blood test results*

-View thier GP record*
+View their GP record*

 View their GP letters*

-*if their GP has turned on these features their GP Practice and for the person you are caring for.
+*if their GP has turned on these features, their GP Practice and for the person you are caring for.

 The GP record may contain very sensitive information that they wish to keep private.
 Even the prescribing [medicines] record may reveal confidential information about them.

 Ideally, the person being cared for should check through their entire online record to ensure that there is nothing there that they would not want their proxy to see.
-Patients must have complete trust in anyone who they allow to have access to their online account.
+Patients must have complete trust in anyone who they allow having access to their online account.
 If they are in any doubt they should not share, or they should ask the practice to redact any sensitive data where it is possible